Key Study: Testosterone and aggression in rats (Albert et al. 1986)

 Cortisol and Memory

 Here’s an interesting study that investigates the impact of cortisol levels of memory encoding and recall.
-Travis DixonTravis Dixon is an IB Psychology teacher, author, workshop leader, examiner and IA moderator.
+Travis DixonTravis Dixon has been teaching for over 20 years and is an experienced IB Psychology, History and English teacher, author, workshop leader and examiner

 Cortisol

 This article is a good starting point for learning about the role of cortisol in human behaviour.
-Travis DixonTravis Dixon is an IB Psychology teacher, author, workshop leader, examiner and IA moderator.
+Travis DixonTravis Dixon has been teaching for over 20 years and is an experienced IB Psychology, History and English teacher, author, workshop leader and examiner

 Melatonin, SAD and the Circadian Rhythm